In the News

-The James A. Micherner Art Museum, in Doylestown, PA, has announced the launch of it's involvement in The Goggle Art Project.
+The James A. Michener Art Museum, in Doylestown, PA.
+In 2015, they announced its involvement in The Google Art Project.
 The website allows viewers to access thousands of artworks in the worlds most noted museum collections.
 It provides the most highlighted exploration enabling the viewer to study the details of the work beyond what is possible with the naked eye.
 Three Folinsbee paintings are currently represented ; , and .
 You can see the collection by following the link provided here, (artsandculture.google.com/partner/james-a-michener-art-museum).

 The James A. Michener Art Museum is publishing a monthly blog titled Volunteer Voices created and written by the museum's Archivist and Manager of Volunteers, Pam Sergey.
 The primary focus is to share with the Volunteer's, stories, points of view and details, that Pam has researched and unearthed about particular Artists and Exhibitions at the Michener in the hope that they will be inspired to pass this information on to the visitor's.
 The April, 2015 blog post, titled Harry Leith Ross's Paint Box is a facinating one that talks about the close friendship between Harry Leith-Ross and John F. Folinsbee.
 There are two paintings by Folinsbee titled, and .
 You can view the post by following the link provided here, (michenervolunteervoices.wordpress.com/2015/04/).

 painted during Folinsbee's 1926 visit to France, has been located in a private collection, where it was passed down from the individual who originally purchased the painting from the artist.

 Vose Galleries, in Boston, Massachusetts, recently displayed an exhibition titled, Bringing to Light: A Century of American Painting; November 23, 2019 - January 25, 2020.
 It included the Folinsbee painting . (www.vosegalleries.com)

 The Woodmere Art Museum, in Philadelphia, Pennsylvania had a recent exhibition titled, The Pennsylvania Landscape in Impressionism and Contemporary Art: September 22, 2018 - January, 27, 2019.
 The painting, known as has been included. (www.woodmereartmuseum.org)